kumuluz/ee.kumuluz.com/_posts/2017-05-03-microservices-with-java-ee-and-kumuluzee-updated.markdown

 ---
 layout: post
 title:  "Microservices with Java EE and KumuluzEE"
-date:   2015-06-04
+date:   2017-05-01
 author: tfaga
-categories: [Tutorial]
+categories: [Architecture]
 tags: [KumluzEE, Java EE, Microservices]
 ---

-This article explores the way the microservice architecture can be used together with Java EE using the new KumuluzEE framework.
+This article explores the way the microservices can be used together with Java EE using KumuluzEE.
 It expands on the benefits and drawbacks compared to the monolithic architecture that's popular in Java EE.
 It shows how to quickly and simply develop two microservices with standard Java EE using KumuluzEE.
-You can find the examples produced in this article on [GitHub](https://github.com/TFaga/kumuluzee-example).
+You can find the examples produced in this article on [GitHub](https://github.com/kumuluz/kumuluzee-samples) under the name `microservice-simple`.

 # Why microservices?